-Jean Piaget was a psychologist of Swiss origin who developed Piaget’s Theory of Learning, also called the Theory of Cognitive Development.
+Jean Piaget was a psychologist of Swiss origin who developed Piaget’s Theory of Learning, also called the Theory of Cognitive Development, or Social Cognitive Theory.
 The theory deals with the nature and development of human intelligence.
 Human beings gradually acquire knowledge in the stages of development.
 These stages start from childhood to adulthood.

-According to Piaget, cognitive development is a continuous reorganisation of the mental processes of biological maturation and experience with the environment.
+According to Piaget, cognitive development and learning involves continuous reorganisation of the mental processes of biological maturation and experience with the environment.

 He said that children build and understand the world according to what they experience with their environment and then associate this with their ideas (thoughts).

 The psychology of learning is linked through mental development, through language, play and understanding.